Latest posts by ASA Editor, M.D. (see all)

 A sleep doctor is a health professional specialist who addresses issues relating to sleep, sleep disorders and sleep health.
 A sleep doctor may be a sleep physician or a sleep psychologist.
 Each type of sleep specialist deals with different aspects of sleep health.

-Sleep physicians and other sleep specialists deal with a broad range of sleep disorders, including sleep apnea, insomnia, restless leg syndrome, periodic leg movement disorder, narcolepsy and other sleep disorders.
+Sleep physicians and other sleep specialists deal with a broad range of sleep disorders including:

 Do you need a sleep doctor?

 Well, lets back up a bit.
 First, if you are having signs or symptoms of a sleep disorder, your first step is to talk to your primary care provider.
 Are you sleepy during the daytime regularly?
 Has your bed partner told you that you gasp during sleep, or that there are regular pauses in your breathing?
 Do you often awaken feeling unrefreshed?
+Do you feel sleep deprived?
 These are symptoms of some sleep disorders.
 Talk to your doctor about your symptoms.
-If your healthcare provider feels that you need further evaluation, you may be referred to a sleep doctor and/or a sleep center for sleep evaluation.
+If your healthcare provider feels that you need further evaluation, you may be referred to a sleep doctor and/or a sleep center for sleep evaluation and a sleep study.
 There are sleep centers in every state and every major city.

 Although there many behavioral improvements that people can make on their own if they have the resources and correct information, generally it is beneficial to consider a sleep specialist if the individual continues to have difficulties during the night and daytime after a few weeks.